Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 snakemake --cores 10
 cd ../../
 ```
-* Compiled all Metaxa2 reports into one big rDNA-based occurrence matrix.
+* Compiled all Metaxa2 reports into one big rRNA-based occurrence matrix.
 Used the metaxa_dc module
 ```
 metaxa2_dc *.level_5.txt -o metaxa_level_5_combined.txt
 ```
 * Used IDTAXA to reclassify bacterial sequences
-	* While, I kept Metaxa classifications for eukaryotes, I re-classified bacterial rDNA sequences with IDTAXA
+	* While, I kept Metaxa classifications for eukaryotes, I re-classified bacterial rRNA gene sequences with IDTAXA
 	* Rationale: IDTAXA uses GTDB system, and therefore IDTAXA assignments would be consistent with the system we used for MAG taxonomic assigments
 	* Used `code/idtaxa_compiling_db.R` to set up the IDTAXA database and to reclassify bacterial sequences.
 As input, used fasta files produced by Metaxa `analysis/03_metagenome_reanalysis/{sample}.bacteria.fasta.txt`
 	* Saved IDTAXA output as `analysis/03_metagenome_reanalysis/idtaxa_reads.txt` and `analysis/03_metagenome_reanalysis/idtaxa_assemblies.txt`
 * Visualized presence/absence of selected lineages according to the different types of screening
 	* Used `code/multi_level_screening_viz.R` to make a heatmap and a table for the presence of key lineages (4 bacterial and 3 eukaryotic) in metagenomes
-	* The heatmap shows detection of the lineages on three "levels": as MAGs, as rDNA in the assemblies, and as rDNA in the reads
+	* The heatmap shows detection of the lineages on three "levels": as MAGs, as rRNA genes in the assemblies, and as rRNA genes in the reads
 	* Only included the metagenomes that a) yielded an LFS MAG b) wasn't removed as potential misidentification
 	* The dendrogram  shows the fungal phylogenomic tree (see 3.2).
 Tips that are not LFS are dropped from the tree
 	* Saved the figure as `results/figures/multilevel_screening.pdf`.
-The figure is referenced in the text as **Fig.XXX**
+The figure is referenced in the text as **Fig.3**
 	* Made a table with the prevalence (i.e. percentage of metagenomes that contained a group of organisms) of the selected groups, according to each "level" of detection.
 Save the table as `analysis/03_metagenome_reanalysis/occurrence_rDNA_stats.tsv`
 	* Calculated prevalence of Lichenihabitans using the same approach as above
-* Calculated prevalence for all bacterial families, based on the rDNA screening of assemblies and reads
+* Calculated prevalence for all bacterial families, based on the rRNA screening of assemblies and reads
-	* Only included the metagenomes that a) yielded an LFS MAG b) wasn't removed as potential misidentification
-		* If all metagenomes are included, the ranking stays the same
+	* Included all metagenomes that yeilded at least one MAG (n=375)
 	* Saved the table as `results/tables/idtaxa_top_bac_families.tsv`
-	* This table is referenced in the text as **Table SXXX**
+	* This table is referenced in the text as **Supplementary Table 5**
+* Calculated the prevalence of the eukaryotic symbionts
+	* Included all metagenomes that yeilded at least one MAG

-## 5. Estimating relative abundance of symbiont groups
+## 5. Estimating relative abundance of symbiont groups (n=375)
 Software used:
 * R libraries: tidyverse, scales